clyde1206/pchain-guide/pchaindoc/source/FAQ/cancelation.rst

 Error:delegation amount must be greater or equal to 1000PI
 -------------------------------------------------------------

-This error occured because you are cancel invalid amount.Please copy your candidate's address and go to `PIScan <https://piscan.pchain.org/fullBalance.html>`_ to check your candidate's fullbalance.
+This error occured when you cancel delegation because you are cancel invalid amount.Please copy your candidate's address and go to `PIScan <https://piscan.pchain.org/fullBalance.html>`_ to check your candidate's fullbalance.
 Find your address in your candidate's Proxied detail, there are 3 value which we supposed is
 ::
 	ProxiedBalance 	A PI
 	DepositProxiedBalance 	B PI